Sally-Xu/PerformanceTest/README.md

 #### ASP.Net Core has the best performance out of 4, almost 3 times beter when no simple code, 5 time better when retrieve data from database.

 #### Nestjs (with Fastify) has the comparible performance with Nodejs (pure JavaScript, with Express).
 But Nestjs provides structure to write cleaner code.

+### Several Considerations
+1) Tested with ASP.NET Core V2.2 and V3.1.
+The results are similar.
+2) Turn on https will reduce the performance by 40%
+3) All tests were done in localhost.
+Should also be done on Cloud.